Can facing the past transform the present?

 Will they bring further grief, or possibly redemption?

-The e-book is available for pre-order at your favorite online retailer!
+Available now at your favorite online retailer!

 "An imaginative, brilliantly told story.
 Full of vivid imagery and complex characters,

 plus a good dose of mystery."―Dayna, reviewer, Canada

 "The characters are amazingly developed.
 I rooted for almost all of them.
 The world is also beautifully worked out.
 I was literally there.
 I have swum in the ocean and seen its wonders.
 For that I am grateful because it was an amazing experience.
 And all the built up suspense.
 You just want to know what the hell happened.
 Conclusion, I highly recommend to read this book!"―FallingLeaves, Goodreads reviewer